When the talk is about affiliate marketing, one name’s renowned – Umer Qureshi of Guideblogging.com.

 But one day, when I was scrolling YouTube, I got one video, and the video name is “How To Make Money Online” and…

 After seeing the title and thumbnail, I got the curiosity, and I watched the whole video.
-I got two money-making ideas; First is YouTube and second is blogging.
+I got two money-making ideas; the First is YouTube, and the second is blogging.

-So after that, I’ve chosen YouTube and started uploading the video content there but because of lack of consistency and skills, I was not able to be successful in that.
-So after that, I watched that same video and found blogging as an excellent option to start with.
+So after that, I’ve chosen YouTube and started uploading the video content there, but because of a lack of consistency and skills, I could not be successful in that.
+So after that, I watched that same video and found blogging an excellent option to start with.